jahama/margarita/src/components/Range/Range.md

 # Range Input

-You can use **RangeInput** component as following minimal configuration:
+You can use **Range** component as following minimal configuration:

 ```livescript
 <grid-column class="grid-col--4">